ASKA Appoints New Advisory Board Members From World Leading Automotive Manufacturers

 (MENAFN- EIN Presswire)

-Benedikt Hartmann is a highly talented executive with extensive experience across Manufacturing, Quality Assurance, Procurement, Logistics, and IT.
+Benedikt Hartmann is an accomplished executive with extensive experience across Manufacturing, Quality Assurance, Procurement, Logistics, and IT.
 He began his career at BMW AG in Germany, where he held multiple senior roles, including General Manager of Procurement and Supplier Quality at BMW South Africa.
 During his tenure, the South African plant was awarded the prestigious J.D.
 Power Gold Award for Best European Car Plant.

 As Vice President of Purchasing for Powertrain and Chassis Components at BMW, Mr. Hartmann oversaw global purchasing operations, including key components for electric powertrains and batteries.
 Later, as Vice President of Purchasing and Supplier Quality for BMW Brilliance Automotive in Shenyang, China, he was instrumental in supplier quality and sourcing for the BMW-Brilliance joint venture, supporting production of over 550,000 vehicles annually.
 Under his leadership, four new vehicle projects were successfully launched in China.